pocc/ross.gg/archetypes/linux.md

 * [ ] 3-4 external links
 * [ ] 1-2 sources
 * [ ] 2-4 internal links
+* [ ] Have a linux person read over the article for accuracy
 * [ ] Lint!

 ### Prepublish